alicevillar/sfa_api/README.md

 ## 10.3.
 Demo Key Rate Limits

-In SFA-API, the demo key rate limits will be very short, to encourage users to register and generate their API-Key.
+In SFA-API, the demo key rate limits are very short, to encourage users to register and generate their API-Key. :warning:TODO

 ## 11. OWASP Proactive Controls